 Skeleton of lower limb

-The skeleton of the lower limb (or lower extremity) consists of the pelvis or pelvic skeleton (also known as pelvic girdle) and three parts of the free lower extremity: the thigh, the leg and the foot.
+The skeleton of the lower limb (or lower extremity) consists of the pelvis and three parts of the free lower extremity - the thigh, leg, and foot.

-The pelvis is made up from two hip bones and the sacrum.
+The pelvic skeleton (or pelvic girdle) consists of two hip bones and the sacrum.

-The skeleton of the thigh is formed by a single bone - the femur, and the leg (also known as lower leg) consists of two bones - the tibia and fibula.
+A single bone forms the skeleton of the thigh - the femur, while the leg (also known as the lower leg) consists of two bones - the tibia and fibula.

-Between the thigh and the leg in the anterior knee region lies the largest sesamoid bone in the human body, the patella.
+In the anterior knee region between the thigh and the lower leg lies the largest sesamoid bone in the human body, the patella.

-The final part of the lower limb is the foot, and the skeleton of the human foot is formed by about 26 bones.
+The final part of the lower limb is the foot.
+About 26 bones form the skeleton of the human foot.